 Of course, the sunrise time changes throughout the year (so go in the winter if you want to sleep more) but we were picked up about two hours before the official sunrise time.

 16. Is Cappadocia close to Istanbul?

-Not really.
 Istanbul is in northwestern Turkey and Cappadocia is in central Turkey, but the region is easy to access with cheap flights.
-I use Skyscanner to find the best deals and got flights from Istanbul to Nevsehir (the closest airport to Goreme) for only $46 round trip.
-Click here to learn exactly how to travel between the two cities because it can be kind of confusing.
+I use Skyscanner to find the best deals and got flights from Istanbul to Nevsehir (the closest airport to Goreme) for only $46 round trip!
+I wrote a guide on exactly how to travel between the two cities because it can be kind of confusing.

 17. Where should I stay in Cappadocia?

 Another thing I didn’t know before I booked our trip was that Cappadocia is actually a massive region with multiple cities in it.

 To ride the hot air balloons, the best place to stay is the small town of Goreme.
 It’s the most popular base in the area and will give you easy access to all the main sites, including the hot air balloon tours.